realsba/SolidForms/README.md

 # SolidForms

-A collection of FreeCAD Python scripts for constructing geometric figures, starting with a cube made of hollow spheres.
+A collection of FreeCAD Python scripts for constructing geometric figures.
 Each script generates a 3D model of a specific shape using parametric geometry, allowing for customization and export to STL for 3D printing.

 ## Features

-- **SpherifiedCube.py**: Generates a cube composed of overlapping hollow spheres, connected by cylinders.
+- **spherified_cube.py**: Generates a cube composed of overlapping hollow spheres, connected by cylinders.
   - Configurable sphere radius, cylinder radius, wall thickness, and cylinder shortening.
   - Exports directly to STL format for easy 3D printing.
 - More shapes and scripts coming soon!